ha/doozerd/doc/uri.md

        un=BCIRJYENEZYYYA5K65TY3C2SSZLGKW2K

+   [TODO specify address discovery mechanisms, such as looking up addresses in another doozer cluster]

  * *dn* ("display name"): a human-readable description to be used in UIs.
 This parameter is not guaranteed to be unique, and shouldn't be used in place of un.